Professional Proofreading Services Online: What to Look for and How to Choose

 Getting Started with Professional Online Proofreading

 Editor World's professional proofreading service connects you with verified native English proofreaders from the US, UK, and Canada.
 You browse editor profiles by subject expertise, credentials, and verified client ratings before submitting.
 You choose the editor whose background matches your document.
 You can message any editor before submitting to discuss your document and request a free sample edit of up to 300 words before committing.
 No AI tools are used at any stage.
 All corrections are returned in Track Changes.
-A certificate of editing is available on request at no additional charge.
+A certificate of editing is available as an optional add-on.

-Turnaround times start at 2 hours for qualifying documents and run continuously 24/7, 365 days a year including weekends and holidays.
+Same-day editing options start at 2-hour turnaround for qualifying documents, with 4-hour and 8-hour options also available.
+Service runs continuously 24/7, 365 days a year including weekends and holidays.
 Pricing is based on word count and turnaround time with no subscriptions, no minimum word count, and no hidden fees.
 For a comparison of Editor World against other leading services, read our article on the best proofreading services online.
 To get an exact price for your document before committing, use the instant price calculator or browse available editors now.

 Content reviewed by Editor World editorial staff.
 Editor World provides professional English editing and proofreading services for academic researchers, graduate students, business professionals, and authors worldwide.